Hoftun/app25/README.md

 2. Install dependencies
 bash
 Copy
+Edit
 npm install
 3. Set up environment variables
 Create a .env file in the root of the project and add your PostgreSQL connection string from Render:

-dotenv
+ini
 Copy
+Edit
 DATABASE_URL=postgresql://<username>:<password>@<hostname>.render.com:5432/<database_name>
 You can get this connection string from the Render Dashboard under your PostgreSQL service.

 4. Run the app locally
 bash
 Copy
+Edit
 npm start
-Now you can access the Pomodoro Timer at http://localhost:8000! ```
+Now you can access the Pomodoro Timer at http://localhost:8000! 🎉

+🐾 Contributing
+Feel free to submit issues, PRs, or cat memes.
+Open-source projects thrive on collaboration!

+🐱 Happy Pomodoro-ing!

-- Ingrid
+Ingrid